silnrsi/FDBP/en-US/Introduction.md

 This book has been produced to document what we think are the best practices to use in font development.
 They are generally the practices we use.

 If you wish to help us, you can contribute to this documentation [on GitHub].
+See README.md for contribution instructions.

 *&mdash; The Font Development Best Practice Contributors*